bismuthfoundation/hypernode/doc/Notes.md

 btc messages use:
 - magic number to resync failed stream
 - checksum in header
-Both are easy to add with little overhead. reserve space for them in protobuff structure, even if not enforced at start.
+Both are easy to add with little overhead. reserve space for them in protobuf structure, even if not enforced at start.

 DONE.
 See network number + checksum and b58encoding in btc https://en.bitcoin.it/wiki/File:PubKeyToAddr.png Done  Do *not* send mempool if our mempool is empty?
 The other will send it to us anyway.
 And we will feed our also.